Abrahamic religions: Proselytism

 Forced conversions are now condemned as sinful by major denominations such as the Roman Catholic Church, which officially states that forced conversions pollute the Christian religion and offend human dignity, so that past or present offences are regarded as a scandal (a cause of unbelief).
 According to Pope Paul VI, "It is one of the major tenets of Catholic doctrine that man's response to God in faith must be free: no one, therefore, is to be forced to embrace the Christian faith against his own will."
 The Roman Catholic Church has declared that Catholics should fight anti-Semitism.

+Islam encourages proselytism in various forms.
 Dawah is an important Islamic concept which denotes the preaching of Islam.
 Da‘wah literally means "issuing a summons" or "making an invitation".
 A Muslim who practices da‘wah, either as a religious worker or in a volunteer community effort, is called a dā‘ī, plural du‘āt.
 A dā‘ī is thus a person who invites people to understand Islam through a dialogical process and may be categorized in some cases as the Islamic equivalent of a missionary, as one who invites people to the faith, to the prayer, or to Islamic life.

 Da'wah activities can take many forms.
 Some pursue Islamic studies specifically to perform Da'wah.
 Mosques and other Islamic centers sometimes spread Da'wah actively, similar to evangelical churches.
 Others consider being open to the public and answering questions to be Da'wah.
 Recalling Muslims to the faith and expanding their knowledge can also be considered Da'wah.

-In Islamic theology, the purpose of Da‘wah is to invite people, both Muslims and non-Muslims, to understand the commandments of God as expressed in the Quran and the Sunnah of the Prophet, as well as to inform them about Muhammad.
-Da‘wah produces converts to Islam, which in turn grows the size of the Muslim Ummah, or community of Muslims.
+In Islamic theology, the purpose of Da'wah is to invite people, both Muslims and non-Muslims, to understand the commandments of God as expressed in the Quran and the Sunnah of the Prophet, as well as to inform them about Muhammad.
+Da'wah produces converts to Islam, which in turn grows the size of the Muslim Ummah, or community of Muslims.